Michigan — Congressional Term Limits (1992–1995)

 Stint-Permission Regime

-Michigan’s design did not impose a lifetime exhaustion of eligibility.
+Michigan’s design did not impose eligibility exhaustion.
 Instead, it permitted renewed candidacy once earlier elections fell outside the rolling look-back period, preserving long-term permission while constraining short-to-medium-term continuity.

 Enforcement Layer